thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### Status endpoint {#api-status}

-Additionally, the Internet Computer provides an API endpoint to obtain various status fields at
+Additionally, the BigFile provides an API endpoint to obtain various status fields at

     /api/v2/status

 For this endpoint, the user performs a GET request, and receives a CBOR (see [CBOR](#cbor)) value with the following fields.
 The BIG may include additional implementation-specific fields.

--   `root_key` (blob, optional): The public key (a DER-encoded BLS key) of the root key of this instance of the Internet Computer Protocol.
+-   `root_key` (blob, optional): The public key (a DER-encoded BLS key) of the root key of this instance of the BigFile Protocol.
 This *must* be present in short-lived development instances, to allow the agent to fetch the public key.
-For the Internet Computer, agents must have an independent trustworthy source for this data, and must not be tempted to fetch it from this insecure location.
+For the BigFile, agents must have an independent trustworthy source for this data, and must not be tempted to fetch it from this insecure location.

 See [CBOR encoding of requests and responses](#api-cbor) for details on the precise CBOR encoding of this object.